OOHehir/TTS-Connector/README.md

 Based on code from https://github.com/jordenc/webhook.manager

-Make it easier to POST information to Homey from The Things Stack (TTS), using webhooks.
+Make it easier to POST information to Homey from The Things Network Stack (TTNS), using webhooks.

 ### Note

 This app does NOT implement loRa on Homey, rather it uses the internet to connect to TTS servers & pass data back & forth.
-From TTS servers the data is relayed via LoRaWAN gateways to end devices.
+From TTNS servers the data is relayed via LoRaWAN gateways to end devices.
 For more info start here: https://www.thethingsindustries.com/docs/getting-started/quick-start/

-The app assumes that your end device is connected correctly to the TTS stack v3.
+The app assumes that your end device is connected correctly to the TTNS stack v3.

 ### Setup